Search Geneontologies

 BP

-The chemical reactions and pathways resulting in the breakdown of macromolecules that form part of a cell wall.
+The chemical reactions and pathways resulting in the formation of S-adenosylmethionine, S-(5'-adenosyl)-L-methionine, an important intermediate in one-carbon metabolism.

 BP